Our range of activities, designed to learn about the magical properties of water.

-Our vast groundwater system provides about 40% of our drinking water, which comes from groundwater which is made up from rain which has percolated down through the rocks and soils and into our aquifers.
+Perth's vast groundwater system provides about 40% of its drinking water.
+This is made up of rain which has trickled down through rocks and soils and into our aquifers.
 Our bores extract water that can go down up to 800 meters.

-Now you can see how groundwater treatment plants works.
-Join Oscar as he discovers the journey this water takes.
+Watch this short video to see how groundwater treatment plants works - join Oscar as he discovers the journey this water takes.